Our guide to Maldives

 The Republic of Maldives lies in the Indian Ocean, around an hour's flight south-west of Sri Lanka and India.
 There are 1,190 coral islands dotted around 26 ring-like atolls (natural ridges rising from the ocean), and they are spread over 90,000 square km, so 99% of the country is made up of sea.
 From the air, the islands are often said to resemble strings of pearls.
 From north to south, the string of islands cover around 800km, stretching to just below the Equator, hence why the temperature is the same all year round.

-Of these islands, around 200 are inhabited by local people, and over 100 are private resort islands, specifically for tourists.
+Of these islands, around 200 are inhabited by local people, and around 150 are private resort islands, specifically for tourists.
 Each island is one resort, so there are no hotels as such (except on the capital island, Male, local islands or at the airport).
 All the rooms, restaurants, bars and other facilities on the island are owned by the same resort, and anything you spend anywhere on the island will be charged to your room bill.

 Airport: Your international flight will be to Male (MLE).
 It's officially called Velana International Airport (formerly Ibrahim Nasir International Airport), and isn't actually on the capital, Male, but a separate island called Hulhule, a 10-minute ferry ride or short drive over a bridge from Male island.
 It's quite a sight to approach from the air, looking rather like a huge aircraft carrier sitting in the sea.
 It's a small but modern, air-conditioned airport with all the usual facilities including cafes, lounges and duty-free shops in the Departures area.
 You can buy alcohol in the Duty Free shops on your way out of the country, but you won't be able to drink alcohol in the airport.